Taylor-CCB-Group/SpOOx/src/R_scripts/readme.md

 * **--q** The quantile used for trimming/scaling - default is 0.01

 * **--datatransf** The data transformation that will be performed on the markers before Rphenograph clustering.
 Options are none, scaled, scaledtrim .
 The default is scaledtrim.
-No tramsformation is applied in the Harmnoy step as it has its own scaling function.
+No transformation is applied in the Harmony step as it has its own scaling function.

 * **--panel_file** The path to the panel file which should have at least two columns, _marker_name_ with the name of the marker and _clustering_ which should contain a 1 if to be used in the clustering e.g

         marker_name   clustering
         CD14          1
         C27           0

    The default is NULL, in which case the --metadata_cols argument specifies which columns to use as markers